presidento23/Streaming_Search_Engine/README.md

 The Search is particularly slow due to websites having lots of ads.
 I would suggest adding ad block or something of that nature.

+The File to Run is RunSearch and Make sure the file has all the other files/folders in it's path

 IMPORTANT.
 DO NOT SHORTEN THE IMPLICILITY WAIT TIME FOR DRIVER.
 THE WEBSITES WILL NOT LOAD AND AFTer ENOUGH TIMES, WILL LEAD YOUR IP TO BE BANNED
 FROM THAT WEBSITE!